nittiinn/nittiinn/README.md

 - 👋 Hi, I’m @nittiinn(Nitin Patel)

-###👀 I'm interested in coding & Trading...
+-###👀 I'm interested in coding &  Trading...

-•🌱I’m currently, pursuing my B-tech from Barkatullah University Bhopal.
+-🌱I’m currently, pursuing my B-tech  from Barkatullah University Bhopal.

-•❣️ I’m looking to collaborate on  exciting and innovative projects that align with my skills and interests.
+-❣️ I’m looking to collaborate on  exciting and innovative projects that align with my skills and interests.

 - 📫 How to reach me ...
   niti6265645439@gmail.com